Our next stop – Corroboree Billabong

 It is hard to believe, but we finally left Darwin.
 We planned to be there for 10 days, but we ended up extending our stay to 23 days!

 Kakadu, here we come!
-But before we got there, we stopped for a night at Mary River Wilderness Retreat to go for a wetland boat cruise at Corroboree Billabong next day.
+But before we got there, we stopped for a night at Mary River Wilderness Retreat to go for a wetland boat cruise at Corroboree Billabong the next day.

 Fog Dam Conservation Area

 On the way to Mary River, we also visited Fog Dam – a beautiful place in the wetlands, where we could observe birds and wild buffaloes (there are a lot of them here).
 The air smelled of mud and damp and personally, I was delighted with these empty, green spaces.
 I hope there will be even more of them in Kakadu National Park.

 We wanted to go for a walk because it was so beautiful, but unfortunately, it was forbidden because of the large crocodiles living nearby.
 There were two billabongs on both sides of the road and we saw crocodile traps set there.
 That finally convinced us – no walks!

 Harry (check our Adelaide River cruise) mentioned yesterday that there is an effective repellent for crocodiles.
 I really want to have repellent for salties and started asking what it was.
 Harry after a few minutes finally showed me his 38 caliber pistol.

 I agree this repellant would be very effective.
 Unfortunately, we don’t have it and I suspect my fish harpoon would not work.

 Lazy morning at Mary River Wilderness Retreat

-Marius and Nell went to swim twice.
+Marius and Nell went swimming twice.
 Then we went for a short walk.
 We scared a mob of kangaroos – and they gave us a bit of a scare too.
 Despite that, it was a great experience overall.

 Corroboree Billabong sunset cruise

-The main reason why we stayed at Mary River Wilderness Retreat was to go for a sunset boat cruise on the Mary River meandering waters.
-The place is called Corroboree Billabong and similarly to Yellow Waters in Kakadu National Park offers a beautiful scenery without too many tourists.
+The main reason why we stayed at the Mary River Wilderness Retreat was to go for a sunset boat cruise on the Mary River meandering waters.
+The place is called Corroboree Billabong and similarly to Yellow Waters in Kakadu National Park offers beautiful scenery without too many tourists.